List of birds of Trinidad and Tobago

-A total of 487 species of birds have been confirmed on the islands of Trinidad and Tobago.
-Of them, two are endemic, six have been introduced by humans, 130 are rare or vagrants, and 11 have been extirpated.
-The status of one more has not been determined.
+The South American Classification Committee (SACC) of the American Ornithological Society lists 489 species of birds that have been confirmed on the islands of Trinidad and Tobago as of September 2025.
+Of them, two are endemic, seven have been introduced by humans, 131 are rare or vagrants, 11 have been extirpated, and the status of one is not known.
+The origin of one species (vagrant or introduced) is uncertain.
+As of December 2023 the Trinidad & Tobago Bird Status & Distribution Committee (BSDC) did not recognize three of them and had added nine, all of them vagrants.

 There are few places in the world where so many bird species can be seen in such a small area, many of them unique, very rare, or of particular interest.
 They range from the many species of hummingbird to the cave-dwelling oilbird (which uses echo-location to fly in the dark) and the scarlet ibis.

 The islands are within a few miles of Venezuela, and the species are therefore typical of tropical South America.
 However, the number of species is relatively low compared to the mainland, as would be expected on small islands.
 The resident breeding birds are augmented in the northern winter by migrants from North America, although the variety of migrant passerines is very limited compared to Central America.

-Unless otherwise noted, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society (AOS).The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+Unless noted otherwise, the list of species is that of the SACC with distribution notes by the BSDC.
+The list's taxonomic treatment (sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 Species in the list are common on both main islands except as indicated otherwise.
 Many are also present on other, small, islands which are usually not named in the list.
-Tobago has only about half the number of bird species of Trinidad, but 27 species and one subspecies have occurred only on the smaller island.
+Tobago has only about half the number of bird species of Trinidad, but several species and subspecies have occurred only on the smaller island.
 Some of the smaller islands off Tobago, such as Little Tobago, have important seabird breeding colonies.